Welcome to Jekyll!

 My first option was Ghost.

 For whoever doesn’t know about it, Ghost is a publishing platform based on node.js and (Express)[http://expressjs.com/].
-The community is very active and the product features are pretty impressive.

 The problem is that I don’t intend to collaborate or do anything else other than put some words out there.
 Most of all, I didn’t want to have a database to store static content.